-About giving specific ranges as optimal for thyroid health, 13th of Feb.2021
+About giving specific ranges as optimal for thyroid health

 I just read in a thyroidgroup, admin dissing people like me who give ranges for optimal thyroid levles on the various meds.
 She said, we are too individual for that and that we just blamed other issues, like low ferritin, iodine deficiency, sex hormones, low cortisol if people could not tolerate these levels.
 I don’t know that I list iodine deficiency as a contributor to not being able to tolerate a high enough FT3.
 I list it as a reason why people don’t feel good despite optimal thyroid levels.